 All emails sent between Proton Mail addresses are fully protected with E2EE and zero-access encryption, so no one other than you and your recipient can read your messages.
 And if you’re sending emails to non-Proton Mail addresses, you can use our Password-protected Emails feature.
 Your recipient can only read your email after they enter the correct password and can easily reply with guaranteed E2EE.

 We also offer the following advanced security features:

-- End-to-end encryption: All messages sent between Proton Mail addresses are automatically end-to-end encrypted.
+- End-to-end encryption(new window): All messages sent between Proton Mail addresses are automatically end-to-end encrypted.

 - Message expiration: Set a timer on your email so it’s automatically deleted from your recipient’s inbox after the time runs out.